A dad's story of being homeless with his family

 To James' relief, we were immediately able to house Sophie and the children temporarily at a women's shelter.
 We continued to look for crisis accommodation for James, while also searching for a home for the whole family.
 During this distressing time, James carried on sleeping in the car with the dog, as our staff continued to look for suitable accommodation and support him and Sophie to get back on their feet.

-During 2014–15, almost 50% of homeless people seeking assistance from support services were families with children~.
-Tragically, shelters and crisis accommodation are frequently so full that they have to turn away families, even though they have no place safe to sleep.
+During 2016–17, almost 50% of people seeking assistance from homelessness support services were families with children.1 Tragically, shelters and crisis accommodation are frequently so full that they have to turn away families, even though they have no place safe to sleep.

 I didn't want the kids to know the truth so we told them they were having a holiday with mummy, while I went camping with the dog - says James